ac952/2300-final-project/documents/team-contract.md

 6. What roles will we create?
 Include a description of exactly what each role is responsible for.
-UX designer
-Project manager
-Front-end web developer
-Back-end web developer (2)
+UX designer: List out user requirements and how we will fulfill them, sketching and wireframing.
+Point-of-contact: contact client, schedule client-development meetings and communicate their needs to rest of team/ Front-end web developer: Code in HTMl and CSS, JavaScript/ Back-end web developer (2): Code the backbones of website, code in PHP.

 7. How will we hold ourselves and one another accountable?
 What (exactly) will we say to a team member who appears not to be contributing equally?
 To a team member who fails to deliver what was promised?